Frequently Asked Title I Questions and Answers

 What are some ways that I can assess my child’s reading skill level and progress?

-Fourth and fifth grade teachers will share the students’ reading level with parents after completing formal reading assessments at the beginning, middle, and end of the year.
+Fourth and fifth grade teachers will share the students’ reading level with parents after completing formal reading assessments at the beginning of the year.
 Teachers are encouraged to share ways that parents can support the students at home during parent/teacher conferences.

 Could there be a schoolwide Title I funds breakdown online?

 Budget questions should be directed to Lydia Hedrick.
 An overview of our Title I budget is presented to our School Improvement Team each year.
 SIT meetings are open to the public.
 Meeting dates are posted on our website and the community board.

 Will the Title I program fund other programs like before or after school learning?